MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 | Min                   | OEM Cart       | Max    | Yes         | ? hrs, ? mins   | 5 hrs, 40 min  | 390             |
 | Min                   | OEM Cart       | Min    | N/A         | ? hrs, ? mins   | 6 hrs, 0 mins  | 370             |

-The variables that seem to affect the power draw the most are flash carts and using the speakers.
+The variables that seem to affect the power draw the most are flash carts and using the speakers (especially at max volume).
 I only own an Everdrive X5, which of the flash cart offerings is one of the most power efficient.
-So something like the EZ Flash Jr. is likely to drain batteries faster.
+So something like the EZ Flash Jr. is likely to drain batteries even faster.

 ## Audio Recordings and Spectrum
 For these results, I connected the headphone jack to my computer's microphone input, and used Audacity to obtain line out recordings.
 Then I graphed the spectrum using Audacity's "plot spectrum" analysis tool.
 You can see the larger gain at the lower frequencies in the spectrum plot of the MGBC, similar to the results from my DMGC project.
 I'm pretty sure the MGBC all-around sounds nicer than a stock system, at least through headphones.
 Listen for yourself!
 (GitHub only allows for video files to be embedded, MP3 files are provided above)